 Where to Stay

 The Kerala Tourism Development Corporation (KTDC) runs three popular hotels within the boundaries of the park.
-These are the Lake Palace which costs from 10,000 rupees per night for a double room, Aranya Nivas starting from 3,500 rupees per night, and the cheaper Periyar House, which starts from around 2,000 rupees per night for a double.
+These are the Lake Palace which costs from 13,000 rupees per night for a double including all meals and boat trip, Aranya Nivas starting from 3,450 rupees per night for a double, and the cheaper Periyar House, which starts from about 1,900 rupees per night for a double.